• Skip to primary navigation

 11. Cutaway eating out

 One of the things that consume the most money is feeding, and when you eat out, you spend double.
 However, with good planning and discipline, you can avoid going to pay heavily for meals you could have easily cooked and save money.
-Start by purchasing foodstuff, and store at home.
+Start by purchasing foodstuff, and store it at home.
 Also, develop cooking schedules and weekly plans to ensure you are not caught unawares.
 However, this does not mean you should never eat in restaurants, but if you can avoid it, do so.
-Restaurant meals certainly cost more at less quantity.
+Restaurant meals certainly cost more in less quantity.

 12. Reconsider your housing plan

-Your housing plan and expenses should be proportional to your earnings.
-Basically, living in a house that costs N500,000 per annum while you earn N100,000 is a bad financial decision.
-To meet up, you literally have to give up 5 months of your salary from a year and live on the remaining 7.
+in order to meet up, you literally have to give up 5 months of your salary from a year and live on the remaining 7.
 Also, budget your housing expense according to a percentage of your salary.
 For example, if your rent is N300,000 while you earn N100,000, you would need to save at least 25% on a monthly basis to meet up.
 Doing this gives you more perspective and helps you save.

 13. Opt for used items when you can

-Instead of that brand new car or television, go for a fairly used one, and you’d be shocked about how much you can save.
+Instead of that brand-new car or television, go for a fairly used one, and you’d be shocked about how much you can save.
 However, be sure that the fairly used item is in good condition or it could be costly to maintain down the line.

 14. Earn extra income